desktop-cgi/bridge-wasm/README.md

 - Sandboxing and security restrictions based on nodejs code
 - File and OS access limitations or allowance based on runtime needs and models/ architecture

-Expecting the design to replace the [desktop-cgi](https://github.com/desktop-cgi/desktop-cgi) runtime embedding design for multiple interpreted languages and databases.
+Expecting the design to replace the [desktop-cgi](https://github.com/desktop-cgi/desktop-cgi) runtime embedding design for multiple interpreted languages and databases; and hopefully other executables.